omnivore-app/docs.omnivore/docs/integrations/logseq.md

 - dateRead: The date the article was read in your perferrred date format with double brackets around it, for example `[[2021-01-01]]`
 - rawDatePublished: The date the article was published in your perferrred date format
 - rawDateRead: The date the article was read in your perferrred date format
+- state: The state of the article, for example `READING` or `COMPLETED`
+- wordsCount: The number of words in the article
+- readLength: The length of time it took to read the article

 Default article template: